 - Buffy the Vampire Slayer/Supergirl crossover The Vampire of Steel gives us Zol-Am, a Kryptonian vampire.
 As Buffy puts it:Yeah.
 One vamp with powers to change the course of mighty graveyards is all we need for now.

-- Child of the Storm, a crossover between Harry Potter and The Avengers, gives us Harry himself, who is the demigod son of Thor in this story.
+- Child of the Storm, a crossover between Harry Potter and The Avengers, gives us Harry himself, who is the demigod son of Thor in this story - and thanks to the machinations of Doctor Strange, a great deal more.
 As a result, Harry is a Half-Asgardian Wizard.
 He's later revealed to be a mutant related to Jean Grey, and is such one of the most powerful mutant telepaths in existence, is distantly related to the House of El, is a conduit for the Phoenix Force, and was (for a time), a cyborg due to the Transmode Virus and a murderous, brainwashed agent of the Red Room.
 So in short, Harry is a Half-Asgardian Wizard Mutant Telepath Phoenix Force Conduit and (temporary) Cyborg Killer Agent.
 He's no happier about this than anyone else is.

 Ninja Pirate Zombie Robot / Fan Works